Lukasa/peps/pep-0xxx.rst

             Performs a clean TLS shut down.
 This should generally be used whenever possible to signal to the remote peer that the content is finished.
             """

+        @abstractmethod
+        def receive_from_network(self, data):
+            """
+            Receives some TLS data from the network and stores it in an internal buffer.
+            """

+        @abstractmethod
+        def peek_outgoing(self, amt):
+            """
+            Returns the next ``amt`` bytes of data that should be written to the network from the outgoing data buffer, without removing it from the internal buffer.
+            """

+        @abstractmethod
+        def consume_outgoing(self, amt):
+            """
+            Discard the next ``amt`` bytes from the outgoing data buffer.
+This should be used when ``amt`` bytes have been sent on the network, to signal that the data no longer needs to be buffered.
+            """